RicardoSanPer/Advent_Of_Code_2025/README.md

 4. Otherwise, we can assume there's an intersection (for example the edge has one end above the rectangle and one below, cutting the rectangle vertically), in which case the rectangle contains tiles that are not green or red, making it an invalid rectangle.
 5. If there's no intersection after testing all edges, then the rectangle is valid and we can compare its area to the highest one recorded.

 This approach gave the correct answer, but it is not entirely correct as it makes many assumptions such as 1.
 The input list of tiles is in order, and the order denotes the path to draw a figure's perimeter.
-2. The shape resulting from the tiles doesn’t order, self-intersections.
+2. The shape resulting from the tiles doesn’t have self-intersections.
 3. A rectangle with an intersection is always invalid.
 This fails to account for cases in which a rectangle has many intersections, but it still contains only red or green tiles.

 ## Notes from day 10